 - 9.2 The town is fairly well served for community, recreational and sporting facilities.
 It is also fortunate in having over 150 local groups and societies offering a range of activities and facilities to residents of all ages and varied interests.
 Whilst some of these have dedicated venues, many rely on identifying spaces that are shared with others.
 The shared use of spaces can be helpful in that it enables different user groups to access facilities at different times of the day, depending on the demands of the groups hiring.
 This optimises the use of space.
 Appendix B contains details of the venues currently available across the town; whilst there are many, there are groups still seeking suitable space, for instance the Guides and the boxing club.
 The latter is currently renting the hall at Leaside but like all clubs / organisations renting they must put all the equipment away and reassemble it.
-There is a need for more facilities where equipment can be left out and therefore used more often. - 9.3 The Priory Play Area, situated in seven-acre grounds within Ware Town centre, provides play equipment for children and an opportunity for relaxation and leisure as part of the visitor experience.
-It has recently updated with the support of community group fundraising.
-Equally, there are examples of other existing facilities that need upgrading.
+There is a need for more facilities where equipment can be left out and therefore used more often. - 9.3 Equally, there are examples of existing facilities that need an upgrade.
+The Priory Play Area, situated in seven-acre grounds within Ware Town centre, provides play equipment for children and an opportunity for relaxation and leisure as part of the visitor experience.
+It does, however, require updating and has the support of a community group that are fundraising.